19 Types of Trusses We Trust to Hold Up Our Roofs

 These are pitched types of trusses that are a combination of a queen post truss, as well as a scissors truss.
 The truss has a web-like configuration, which is like that of a queen post truss, whereas in terms of its appearance, it looks like a scissors truss.

 Tray / Coffer Truss

 This is a pitch truss that can have a non-sloping or sloping vertical interior ceiling.
 Tray trusses are used for artistic purposes and to add focal interest and height to the ceiling.

 Tray roof truss designs are perfect for rooms such as living rooms, dining rooms, kitchens and great rooms of homes.

 Raised Heel Truss

 Raised heel trusses are a little more raised compared to other types of roof trusses.
-They provide plenty of insulation and facilitate simplified ventilation, which makes raised heel trusses excellent choices for energy-efficient buildings.
+They provide plenty of of room to install lots of insulation and facilitate simplified ventilation of most types of roof vents, which makes raised heel trusses excellent choices for energy-efficient buildings.

 Types of Trusses for Every Roof

 Trusses are very strong, sturdy and cost-effective options for building several structures.
 The roof truss types that you use for your project not only affects the design of your home but also the time and cost to construct it and maximizes the efficiency of your building.